Stochastic port--Hamiltonian systems: Introduction

-The present work is structured as follows: in Section \ref{SEC:PHS} we will recall main results regarding the theory of deterministic port-Hamiltonian system, starting from explicit PHS and then deriving the more general notion of implicit PHS.
-Then, in Section \ref{SEC:SPHS} we will generalize previously mentioned results in order to formally define a stochastic port-Hamiltonian system as a power preserving interconnection of certain port elements; in particular, Subsection \ref{SEC:ESPHS} is devoted to the treatment of stochastic Hamiltonian system, which will give insights on the main results of the present work contained in subsequent sections.
-Thus, Subsection \ref{SEC:ISPHS} will be devoted to the formal definition of stochastic implicit port-Hamiltonian systems.
-Then, in subsection \ref{SSEC:Ito} we will show how SPHS can be equivalently defined in terms of It\^{o} integral.
-At last, Subsection \ref{SEC:IntSPHS} is devoted to the treatment of interconnected stochastic port-Hamiltonian systems.
+The present work is structured as follows: in Section \ref{SEC:ItoStr} we will introduced main facts and results on stochastic integration on manifolds used throughout the paper; in Section \ref{SEC:PHS} we will recall the main results regarding the theory of deterministic explicit input--state--output port-Hamiltonian systems, starting from the deterministic PHS and then introducing explicit stochastic PHS in Section \ref{SEC:ESPHS}; Section \ref{SEC:IPHS} will be devoted to generalize previous results to formally define implicit port-Hamiltonian systems seen as power preserving interconnections of certain port elements.
+Section \ref{SEC:ISPHS} presents the formal definition of stochastic implicit port-Hamiltonian systems and some results are introduced.
+Subsection \ref{SEC:IntSPHS} studies the interconnected stochastic port-Hamiltonian systems, while Subsection \ref{SSEC:Ito} shows how SPHS, previously considered from the {\it Stratonovich} point of view, can be equivalently defined in terms of It\^{o} integral.
+Conclusions are drawn in Section \ref{SEC:Conc}.